jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 - After evaluation, given evaluation input and result.
 - Before scaling decision, given min and max replicas, current replicas, target replicas, and resource being scaled.
-- Before scaling decision, given min and max replicas, current replicas, target replicas, and resource being scaled.
+- After scaling decision, given min and max replicas, current replicas, target replicas, and resource being scaled.

-### Kubernetes Resources
+#### Kubernetes Resources

-Running the CPA in a Kubernetes cluster requires some configuration in the cluster.
-The CPA requires a single pod deployment to run in; Kubernetes manages this deployment.
+Running the CPA in a K8s cluster requires some configuration in the cluster.
+The CPA requires a single pod deployment to run in; K8s manages this deployment.
 Further configuration is also required to allow the CPA to interact with deployments and pods in the cluster; requiring a Service Account, a Role and a Role Binding.
 This could be manually set up by the user, but could